nirobhossain9/Adventure_Work_Sales_Data_Analysis/README.md

 Here i took this Dummy data from Kaggle developed an interactive dashboard to get a valuable KPI and Insights about the sales.

-# Key insights: </br>
+# Key insights:

 ▶️ The turnover rate for the current month (CM) is 3.31% higher than that of the previous month (PM).
 However, the return rate is down 1.91% and the CM turnover is down 0.88% compared to the PM turnover.
-Accessories are the most popular product category.</br>
+Accessories are the most popular product category.
-▶️ Australia had the highest turnover ($7.4M) in the whole region.</br>
+▶️ Australia had the highest turnover ($7.4M) in the whole region.
-▶️ Customers from professional occupations outnumber those from other professions, and 57% of customers are from high-income categories.</br>
+▶️ Customers from professional occupations outnumber those from other professions, and 57% of customers are from high-income categories.
-▶️ Monthly sales are nearly closed to the targets (10% higher than the preceding month) by order, turnover, and profit.</br>
+▶️ Monthly sales are nearly closed to the targets (10% higher than the preceding month) by order, turnover, and profit.

 # Recommendation: </br>